.38 Special: History

-By 1961, a slightly revised M41 38 cartridge specification known as the Cartridge, Caliber 38 Ball, Special, M41 had been adopted for U.S. armed forces using 38 Special caliber handguns.
+By 1961, a slightly revised M41 38-caliber cartridge specification, known as the Cartridge, Caliber 38 Ball, Special, M41, had been adopted for U.S. armed forces using 38 Special-caliber handguns.
 The new M41 Special cartridge used a 130-grain FMJ bullet loaded to a maximum allowable pressure of 16000 psi for a velocity of approximately 950 ft/s in a solid 6 in test barrel, and about 750 ft/s from a 4 in revolver barrel.
 The M41 ball cartridge was first used in .38 Special revolvers carried by USAF aircrew and Strategic Air Command security police, and by 1961 was in use by the U.S. Army for security police, dog handlers, and other personnel equipped with 38 Special caliber revolvers.
 A variant of the standard M41 cartridge with a semi-pointed, unjacketed lead bullet was later adopted for CONUS (Continental United States) police and security personnel.
 At the same time, .38 Special tracer cartridges were reintroduced by the US Navy, Marines, and Air Force to provide a means of emergency signaling by downed aircrew.
-Tracer cartridges in .38 Special caliber of different colors were issued, generally as part of a standard aircrew survival vest kit.
+Tracer cartridges in .38 Special caliber, in different colors, were issued, generally as part of a standard aircrew survival vest kit.

 A request for more powerful .38 Special ammunition for use by Air Police and security personnel resulted in the Caliber 38 Special, Ball, PGU-12/B High Velocity cartridge.
 Issued only by the U.S. Air Force, the PGU-12/B had a greatly increased maximum allowable pressure rating of 20,000 psi, sufficient to propel a 130-grain FMJ bullet at 1125 ft/s from a solid 6 in test barrel, and about 950–1,000 ft/s from a 4 in revolver barrel.
 The PGU-12/B High Velocity cartridge differs from M41 Special ammunition in two important respects—the PGU-12/B is a much higher-pressure cartridge, with a bullet deeply set and crimped into the cartridge case.

 In response to continued complaints over ineffectiveness of the standard .38 Special 158-grain cartridge in stopping assailants in numerous armed confrontations during the 1950s and 1960s, ammunition manufacturers began to experiment with higher-pressure (18,500 CUP) loadings of the .38 Special cartridge, known as 38 Special +P (+P or +P+ designation indicates that the cartridge is using higher pressures, therefore it is overpressure ammunition).
 In 1972, the Federal Bureau of Investigation introduced a new .38 Special +P loading that became known as the "FBI Load".
 The FBI Load combined a more powerful powder charge with a 158-grain unjacketed soft lead semi-wadcutter hollow-point bullet designed to readily expand at typical .38 Special velocities obtained in revolvers commonly used by law enforcement.
 The FBI Load proved very satisfactory in effectively stopping adversaries in numerous documented shootings using 2- to 4-inch barreled revolvers.
 The FBI Load was later adopted by the Chicago Police Department and numerous other law enforcement agencies.